Advanced Placement PBL Series

 Through the program, teachers will learn how to implement the KIA AP curriculum in their subject area by using the Project Based Learning teaching methodology.
 The program includes a four-day summer intensive and four follow-up sessions during the academic year.
 This program is offered as a part of the College Board's AP Summer Institutes.

-Cost: $799 for one-year program.
-Includes access to the PBL Project Designer (online tool and project library).
+Cost: $1299 for the in-person Summer Institute. $799 for the online Summer Institute.
+Both include access to four online support sessions throughout the year and the PBL Project Designer (online tool and project library).

 Focus on your specific subject area.